Disservin/fastchess/README.md

-# Fast-Chess
+# fast-chess

 [![FastChess](https://github.com/Disservin/fast-chess/actions/workflows/fastchess.yml/badge.svg?branch=master)](https://github.com/Disservin/fast-chess/actions/workflows/fastchess.yml)

-Fast-Chess is a command-line tool designed for creating chess engine tournaments.
-It is mostly written in C++17 and uses [doctest](https://github.com/doctest/doctest) as its testing framework.
+fast-chess is a versatile command-line tool designed for running chess engine tournaments.
+Written primarily in C++17, it utilizes [doctest](https://github.com/doctest/doctest) as its testing framework.

-With Fast-Chess, you can easily create and run chess tournaments with two engines, set time controls, and run matches in parallel to save time.
-The POSIX implementation has been extensively tested for high concurrency (250 threads) with short time controls (0.2+0.002s) and has demonstrated minimal timeout issues, with only 10 matches out of 20,000 timing out.
+With fast-chess, you can effortlessly orchestrate chess tournaments, configure time controls, and execute matches concurrently for optimal time efficiency.
+Extensively tested for high concurrency (supporting up to 250 threads) with short time controls (0.2+0.002s), it exhibits minimal timeout issues, with only 10 matches out of 20,000 experiencing timeouts.

-## News
+## What's New

-- The cutechess output support has been refined and should now be more compatible with other tools.
-Change the `-output` option to `cutechess` to enable it.
+- **Enhanced Cutechess Output**: The Cutechess output support has been refined to enhance compatibility with other tools.
+Simply switch the `-output` option to cutechess to enable it.
-- You can also track nodes, seldepth and nps in the pgn output read the `-pgnout` option for more information.
+- **Extended PGN Data**: You can now track nodes, seldepth, and nps (nodes per second) in the PGN output.
+Refer to the `-pgnout` option for detailed information.
-- There is now a `-quick` option that allows you to quickly run a match between two engines with am epd book.
-You only need to specify `-quick cmd=ENGINE1 cmd=ENGINE2 book=BOOK` and you're good to go.
+- **Quick Match Option**: We've introduced a `-quick` option for running quick matches between two engines with an EPD book.
+Specify `-quick cmd=ENGINE1 cmd=ENGINE2 book=BOOK` to swiftly initiate a match.

 ## Quick start

 ### Building from source

-Building Fast-Chess from source is simple and straightforward.
-Just follow these
+Building Fast-Chess from source is straightforward.
+Just follow these steps:
-steps:

 1. Clone the repository `git clone https://github.com/Disservin/fast-chess.git`
 2. Navigate to the fast-chess directory `cd fast-chess`